 UPDATE: NO EMERGENCY HAS BEEN CALLED AS A RESULT OF THIS STORM.
 PLOW OPERATORS WILL CLEAR SNOW IN AREAS WHERE AN ENTIRE LENGTH OF VEHICLES HAVE BEEN MOVED BUT THAT IS VOLUNTARY NOT MANDATORY.

-In anticipation of the potential heavy snow forecast for today and tomorrow we have a few tips to think about, please take caution.
-As of now, this major storm is forecast with heavy snow starting on today and continuing through to early Tuesday morning.
-Please stay tuned for notification system alerts, website and Facebook posts and media releases which will keep you informed.
+In anticipation of the potential snow forecast for today and tomorrow we have a few tips to think about, please take caution.
+As of now, this storm is forecast with heavy snow starting on today and continuing through to early tomorrow morning.
+Please stay tuned for notification system alerts, website and Facebook posts and media releases which will keep you informed, if necessary.